 You’re told that your business needs a new ERP system, but you don’t even know what it stands for.
-It seems like everybody who’s saying you need ERP is speaking a different language.
+It seems like everybody who’s saying you need ERP software is speaking a different language.
 So how are you supposed to make a purchase decision?

 What is ERP?